 Traditional certifications are all-or-nothing.
 Pay $500 to $2,000 upfront, do the course, take the test, pass or fail.
 If you are not sure whether this is right for you, that is a lot of money to risk.
 And if you just want the knowledge — not the credential — you are paying for an assessment you do not need.

 We separated the course from the certification so that the entry point is $49.95 instead of $349.
-You can review everything, decide this is for you, and then upgrade when you are ready.
-The total cost is the same either way — you only pay the difference.
+You can review the material, experience the teaching style, and decide whether this is for you before committing to the full certification.
 We would rather have students who know what they are getting into than students who paid too much too early and resent the process.

 Every course follows the same level structure.
 Start at L1 for $49.95 and go as deep as you want.